backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - API Groups.md

 - Kubernetes API is grouped into multiple groups.
 	- ![[attachments/Pasted image 20221008184849.png]]
 	- `/api` & `/apis` are responsible for the cluster functionality
+	- We can list all the api groups using `k api-resources`
 - `/api`: **core group**
 	- ![[attachments/Pasted image 20221008184401.png]]
 - `/apis`: **named group**